-Vaccination schedule in in nfants and children 6 weeks to 15 months of age 4-dose series (three-dose The primary infant series consists of three doses, each of 0.5 mL, with primary series followed the first dose usually given at 2 months of age and with an interval of by a booster dose) at least 4 weeks between doses.
+Vaccination schedule in infants and children 6 weeks to 15 months of age 4-dose series (three- dose primary series followed by a booster dose) The primary infant series consists of three doses, each of 0.5mL, with the first dose usually given at 2 months of age and with an interval of at least 4 weeks between doses.
 The first dose may be given as early as 6 weeks of age.
 The fourth (booster) dose is recommended between 11 and 15 months of age (see section 5.1).
-Vaccination schedule for individuals 18 years of age and older Individuals 18 years of Prevenar 20 is to be administered as a single dose to individuals age and older 18 years of age and older.
-The need for revaccination with a subsequent dose of Prevenar 20 has not been established.
+Vaccination schedule for or individuals 18 years of age and older Individuals 18 years of age and older Prevenar 20 is to be administered as a single dose to individuals 18 years of age and older.The need for revaccination with a subsequent dose of Prevenar 20 has not been established.
 No data on sequential vaccination with other pneumococcal vaccines or a booster dose are available for Prevenar 20.
 Based on the clinical experience with Prevenar 13 (a pneumococcal conjugate vaccine consisting of 13 polysaccharide conjugates that are also in Prevenar 20), if the use of 23-valent pneumococcal polysaccharide vaccine (Pneumovax 23 [PPSV23]) is considered appropriate, Prevenar 20 should be given first (see section 5.1).